run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/portfolio-and-catalog/use/register-a-service.md

 6. Complete all mandatory fields that each tab will present;

+    !!! info "Information of each tab"

+        - Main: Information of service, status, phases, business importance and others.
+        - Attatched Documents: Artifacts, documents, tabs and others.
+        - Presentation: Visualization in the Smart Portal and Ticket Management.
+        - Access Permission: Groups that can see the service.

 7. Complete the other fields if necessary;

 8. Click on "Save".